WebHare/platform/whtree/modules/system/doc/topics/testframework/tollium-headless.md

 ## General testing tips

 ### Lists
-When dealing with ediatble lists (listedit, arrayedit, lists with custom add/edit buttons..) test the Edit action after testing an Add action (even if just to read and verify a single field in the Edit screen) and dismiss the screen with `TTClick(":Ok")`.
+When dealing with editable lists (listedit, arrayedit, lists with custom add/edit buttons..) test the Edit action after testing an Add action (even if just to read and verify a single field in the Edit screen) and dismiss the screen with `TTClick(":Ok")`.
 You shouldn't have to update focus or list selection between dismissal of the Add screen and opening the Edit screen.
 Eg: